THE PEOPLE'S BANK

 INTRODUCTION

-The Municipal Bank of Los Angeles (MBLA) will be a non-profit financial institution owned by the city, established to serve and meet the needs of the local community.
+The Municipal Bank of Los Angeles (MBLA) will be a nonprofit city-owned bank created to serve the needs of local communities.

 OUR PRIORITIES